DanielMeixner/DevOpsHack/DevOpsHackChallenges.md

 |1| Solve the problem with the specified AppId in the Release Annotation task. | 100 |

-# TODO: DevOps Challenge 8 - Containers #
+# DevOps Challenge 8 - Containers #
 In this challenge, you will create a pipeline for container deployment.
 If you need help check out the [Container Hints](/Containers/Containers.md).
 ## Achievements ##
 | # | Achievement   | Maximum score |